Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Described below is a selection of the most well-known (not necessarily the most numerous) minor artifacts.

+### Book of Infinite Spells
-**Book of Infinite Spells:** This work bestows upon any character of any class the ability to use the spells within its pages.
+This work bestows upon any character of any class the ability to use the spells within its pages.
 However, any character not already able to use spells gains one negative level for as long as the book is in her possession or while she uses its power.
 A